Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Connectivity Management

-Similarly, \textcite{syrigos2019employment} try to detect the causes of WiFi under-performance (e.g., high contention with other WiFi and non-WiFi devices, operation in low \ac{SNR} region, hidden terminal, or capture effect).
-To this end, they deploy a centralized WiFi network controller which collects performance metrics from connected \acp{AP} (i.e., those exposed by the ath9k driver).
-The authors select two metrics: \ac{NCA}, i.e., the ratio between channel access attempts per second and the maximal channel access attempts per second as calculated with analytical 802.11 models); and \ac{FDR}, i.e., the ratio between successful transmissions per second and channel access attempts per second.
-The classification is preceded by data modeling and feature extraction and performed with four diverse algorithms: \ac{DT}, \ac{RF}, \ac{SVM}, and \ac{kNN}.
-After fine-tuning the algorithms' parameters, the authors manage to achieve a remarkable detection accuracy of 99.2\% with the \ac{kNN} algorithm.
+Similarly, \textcite{syrigos2019employment} detect the causes of Wi-Fi under-performance, e.g., high contention with other Wi-Fi and non-Wi-Fi devices, operation in low \ac{SNR} region, hidden terminal, or capture effect.
+A centralized Wi-Fi network controller collects two performance metrics from connected \acp{AP} (i.e., those exposed by the ath9k driver): \begin{itemize} \item \ac{NCA}, i.e., the ratio between channel access attempts per second and the maximal channel access attempts per second as calculated with analytical 802.11 models); and \item \ac{FDR}, i.e., the ratio between successful transmissions per second and channel access attempts per second. \end{itemize} The classification is preceded by data modeling and feature extraction and performed with four diverse algorithms: \ac{DT}, \ac{RF}, \ac{SVM}, and \ac{kNN}.
+After fine-tuning the algorithms' parameters, the results show a remarkable detection accuracy of 99.2\% with the \ac{kNN} algorithm.

-\textcite{trivedi2020winetsense} propose WiNetSense, a centralized sensing framework, which collects the WiFi link quality statistics (e.g., \ac{RSSI}) from network devices and use this information to build the global network topology and instantaneous network health information.
-Furthermore, the collected data is analyzed using \ac{ML} algorithms such as \ac{kNN} and \ac{NB}.
-Specifically, the authors try to predict the health of wireless links and show that this knowledge can be used to trigger specific decisions regarding load balancing, smooth handovers, or dynamic power control.
+\textcite{trivedi2020winetsense} propose WiNetSense, a centralized sensing framework, which collects the Wi-Fi link quality statistics (e.g., \ac{RSSI}) from network devices and uses this information to build the global network topology and instantaneous network health information.
+Furthermore, the collected data is analyzed using \ac{ML} algorithms such as \ac{kNN} and \ac{NB} to predict the health of wireless links.
+This knowledge can trigger specific decisions regarding load balancing, smooth handovers, or dynamic power control.

-An anomaly detection approach that uses \ac{SOHMMM} is considered in~\cite{allahdadi2021hidden}.
-The self-organizing map is an artificial neural network that is trained through a \ac{USL} process.
-The authors report, \ac{SOHMMM} shows improved anomaly detection accuracy and sensitivity, compared to other HMM-based approaches, as tested in a simulated environment.
+An anomaly-detection approach that uses a \ac{SOHMMM} is considered by~\textcite{allahdadi2021hidden}.
+The self-organizing map is an artificial \ac{NN} that is trained through a \ac{USL} process.
+The \ac{SOHMMM} shows improved anomaly detection accuracy and sensitivity, compared to other HMM-based approaches, as tested in a simulated environment.